 Takeaway: Okay, so we can’t all have 30 aunties working on our dress, but when choosing your wedding dress, get inspired by your personality and your background.
 This wedding is about sharing your style, and that starts with your dress.

-Two.
-The bride’s grand entrance
+2: The bride’s grand entrance

 Araminta literally walks down a river.